 CK-274 is a novel, oral, small molecule cardiac myosin inhibitor that our company scientists discovered independent of our collaborations.
-CK-274 arose from an extensive chemical optimization program conducted with careful attention to therapeutic index and pharmacokinetic properties that may translate into best-in-class potential in clinical development.
-CK-274 was designed to reduce the hypercontractility that is associated with HCM.
+CK-274 arose from an extensive chemical optimization program conducted with attention to therapeutic index and pharmacokinetic properties that may translate into next-in-class potential in clinical development.
+CK-274 was purposely designed to reduce the hypercontractility that is associated with HCM.
 In preclinical models, CK-274 reduces myocardial contractility by binding directly to cardiac myosin at a distinct and selective allosteric binding site, thereby preventing myosin from entering a force producing state.
 CK-274 reduces the number of active actin-myosin cross bridges during each cardiac cycle and consequently reduces myocardial contractility.
 This mechanism of action may be therapeutically effective in conditions characterized by excessive hypercontractility, such as HCM.

-In preclinical models of cardiac function, CK-274 reduced cardiac contractility in a predictable dose and exposure dependent fashion.
-In preclinical models of disease, CK-274 reduced compensatory cardiac hypertrophy and cardiac fibrosis.
-The preclinical pharmacokinetics of CK-274 were characterized, evaluated and optimized for potential ease-of-use in the clinical setting.
-The initial focus of our development program for CK-274 will include an extensive characterization of its pharmacokinetics/pharmacodynamic (PK/PD) relationship as has been a hallmark of our development programs in muscle pharmacology.
+The preclinical pharmacokinetics of CK-274 were characterized evaluated and optimized for potential rapid onset, ease of titration and rapid symptom relief in the clinical setting.
+The initial focus of the development program for CK-274 will include an extensive characterization of its PK/PD relationship as has been a hallmark of Cytokinetics' industry-leading development programs in muscle pharmacology.
 The overall development program will assess the potential of CK-274 to improve exercise capacity and relieve symptoms in patients with hyperdynamic ventricular contraction due to HCM.